 I’m sure everyone is busy getting ready for the holiday tomorrow (if you are in the US that is) and you probably already have your menu together for tomorrow.
 I hope everyone that has to travel to go see friends and family has safe travels.
-If you are hosting family and friends, you might want to read these tips to be a stress free host! 🙂 I can’t wait to sit down with family and enjoy the day off and the good company.
+I can’t wait to sit down with family and enjoy the day off and the good company.

 Like I mentioned on Monday, I joined two different online groups to help me stay accountable during the Holiday season, Elf4Health and Holiday Sweat Challenge.
 What a treat it’s been to have my facebook feed full of people that are equally motivated to eat well and support each other.
 Intrested in joining?
 Sign up with Elf4Health and you will even get your own elf come December 5th!